bdcht/amoco/doc/installation.rst

 Some optional features related to UI and persistence require:

 - click_ used to define amoco command-line app
-- blessings_ used for terminal based debugger frontend
+- blessed_ used for terminal based debugger frontend
 - tqdm_ used for terminal based debugger frontend
 - ply_ for parsing *GNU as* files
 - sqlalchemy_ for persistence of amoco objects in a database